apify/apify-client-python/README.md

 # Apify API client for Python

-This will be an official client for [Apify API](https://www.apify.com/docs/api/v2).
+This is an official client for the [Apify API](https://www.apify.com/docs/api/v2).
-It's still work in progress, so please don't use it yet!
+It's still a work in progress, so please don't use it yet in production environments!

 ## Installation

 Requires Python 3.7+

-Right now the client is not available on PyPI yet, so you can install it only from the git repo.
+You can install the client from its [PyPI listing](https://pypi.org/project/apify-client).
-To do that, run `pip install git+https://github.com/apify/apify-client-python.git`
+To do that, simply run `pip install apify-client` in your terminal.

+## Usage

+For usage instructions, check the documentation on [Apify Docs](https://docs.apify.com/apify-client-python) or in [`docs/docs.md`](.docs/docs.md).

 ## Development